Authority + Trust = Conversions

 - Your blog: Adding fresh content to your site via a blog or simply having a free-standing blog can position you as an expert in your field if you take the time to contribute often.
 Try to put an editorial calendar together to guide you in your content development.
 This is key to reducing stress in writing.
 To take it a step further, create some sort of formula for your posts that ensures all the elements of a well-written piece are present.

-- LinkedIn: Participate in the discussions that are happening in the various groups related your field in LinkedIn.
+- LinkedIn: Participate in the discussions that are happening in the various groups related to your field in LinkedIn.
 This often-overlooked community presents a huge opportunity for networking and branding.
 Once you have your name out there, try creating a group of your own on behalf of your business.

 - Twitter: Each day, countless mini-conversations happen on this microblog.
 Twitter is a great way to connect with influentials and become an influential yourself.
 But, it takes a delicate balance of sharing one’s own content, sharing other’s content, being helpful in some way and just checking in on your followers through friendly banter – all the while letting you and your brand’s personality shine through.